 This knowledge will ensure you can offer the best home care assistance possible for your child and allow you to create opportunities for them to live an active and full life.

 Create a strong, capable support network

 It’s important that both you and your child have a strong support network.
-Friends and family can help care for your child when you need it, but it’s important that they know how best to help.
+Friends and family can help with child care for your child when you need it, but it’s important that they know how best to help.
 Discussing your child’s needs and sharing detail about how you care for your child will ensure each person in your support network is capable of helping where it’s needed.

 Create a routine that works for you and your child

 Caring for a child with a disability can be time-consuming and stressful, but a predictable routine can help you balance this with other priorities in your life.
 Routine can also be beneficial if your child has any challenging behaviours.
 A routine should be tailored to both yours and your child’s needs so that it helps reduce stress rather than increase it.
 Your routine could include things like:

 - personal care, like washing and dressing